 Whether bright red, deep green or soft pastel - color compositions play a central role in giving a wall something special.
 It is often underestimated how powerfully a targeted contrast can be.
 A minimalist environment benefits from individual color islands, while a room with intense furniture gains significantly in balance through subtle wall colors.

-The bandwidth ranges from classic painting techniques to semi -transparent glazes to fascinating color gradients that cause a dynamic effect on the wall.
-Especially in connection with subtle lighting concepts, a changeable ambience is created that adapts to daily and seasons.
-Those who are brave work with metallic tones or matt varnishes to create attractive contrasts from shine and depth.
+The range extends from classic painting techniques to semi-transparent glazes to fascinating color gradients that create a dynamic effect on the wall.
+Especially in combination with subtle lighting concepts, a changeable ambiance is created that adapts to the time of day and season.
+Those who are bold work with metallic tones or matte lacquers to create appealing contrasts of shine and depth.

 Form Experiments and Three-Dimensional Arrangements